How to commute to Quezon City from Congressional Avenue?

 About Congressional Avenue

-Congressional Avenue (Filipino: Abenida Kongresyonal) is a 6-kilometer (3.7 mi) highway located in Quezon City, Philippines, which spans from six lanes.
-It is one of the secondary roads in Metro Manila and part of it is designated as part of Circumferential Road 5 (C-5) of the Manila arterial road system and National Route 129 (N129) of the Philippine highway system.
-Congressional Avenue starts from the intersection between EDSA and FPJ Avenue (formerly Roosevelt), passes through some of the...
+Congressional Avenue (Filipino: Abenida Kongresyonal) is a 6-kilometer (3.7 mi) six-lane highway in Quezon City, Philippines.
+It is one of the secondary roads in Metro Manila.
+Part of it is designated as part of Circumferential Road 5 (C-5) of the Manila arterial road system and National Route 129 (N129) of the Philippine highway system.
+Congressional Avenue starts from the intersection between EDSA and Fernando Poe Jr. Avenue (formerly Roosevelt), passes through some of the Project areas,...

 Read more on Wikipedia...